pzawadzk/Vehicle-Detection/README.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on four scales using YCrCb 3-channel HOG features, which provided a nice result.
 Here are some example images:

 ![alt text][image4]
 ---